-For each arrowhead on the <channel symbol 2>, there shall be one <signal list area> close enough to the arrowhead to be associated unambiguously with the arrowhead (compared with any other <signal list area>) and represents the Signal-identifier-set for the corresponding Channel-path.
+For each arrowhead on the <channel symbol 2>, there shall be one <signal list area> close enough to the arrowhead to be associated unambiguously with the arrowhead (compared with any other <signal list area>).
 The arrowhead indicates the direction of the channel path for the signal list associated with it.
-The Channel-endpoint items, Originating-gate and Destination-gate for this Channel-path are determined in the same way as for the arrowhead on a <channel symbol 1>.

-The arrowheads for <nondelaying channel symbol 1> and <nondelaying channel symbol 2> are placed at the end(s) of the channel and indicate that the channel has no delay and represents NODELAY in the Channel-definition.
+The arrowheads for <nondelaying channel symbol 1> and <nondelaying channel symbol 2> are placed at the end(s) of the channel and indicate that the channel has no delay.